Naane Varuvean: Plot

-The psychiatrist suggests to Prabhu to fulfill the requests of Sonu's spirit.
-It is revealed that Kathir, who was abandoned by his mother and Prabhu, struggled to find livelihood, where he was abused by people.
+The psychiatrist suggests that Prabhu fulfill Sonu's spirit's requests.
+It is revealed that Kathir, who was abandoned by his mother and Prabhu, struggled to find a livelihood, and people abused him.
 Unable to control his thirst for killing, Kathir ended up killing them.
 Eventually, Kathir found the love of his life, Madhuri, a mute woman.
-They get married and settled in a remote cabin in the forest with twins Sonu and Manu.
-One day, Sonu hid himself in his father's jeep and followed him to document his father's hunt.
+They get married and settle in a remote cabin in the forest with twins Sonu and Manu.
+One day, Sonu hid in his father's jeep and followed him to document his father's hunt.
 He instead witnesses his father killing a bunch of tourists.

-Kathir explains to Sonu that he will not be able to understand and requests him to hide this from the rest of the family.
+Kathir explains to Sonu that he will not be able to understand and asks him to hide this from the rest of the family.
 Eventually, Sonu told Madhuri and Manu about Kathir's true nature.
-In the fear of losing his family again, Kathir locked up the twins and Madhuri.
-Despite her pleadings that she will not report to the cops about Kathir, he refused to leave her and the twins.
-In the ensuing argument, Kathir ended up accidentally killing Madhuri with his knife.
+In fear of losing his family again, Kathir locked up the twins and Madhuri.
+Despite her pleadings that she will not report to the cops, he refused to leave her and the twins.
+In the ensuing argument, Kathir ended up accidentally killing Madhuri.
 Sonu was also accidentally killed in the altercation.

 Prabhu, Sathya, the psychiatrist, and Prabhu's friend Guna travel to Chopda, a North Indian hill town backed by huge acres of lush green forests.
 Sathya's mental health eventually starts deteriorating.
 Prabhu takes Sathya to Sonu's school.
-Upon finding Manu, she tries to talk with him, but starts running away in fear.
-She speaks in Marathi and signals in sign language, gaining Manu's trust.
+Upon finding Manu, she tries to talk with him, but runs away in fear.
+She speaks Marathi and signals in sign language, gaining Manu's trust.
 Sathya promises to save Manu from Kathir with his uncle Prabhu's help.
-Manu asks Sathya and the others to meet him later that night at his home and cautions them to be careful.
+Manu asks Sathya and the others to meet him at his home later that night and cautions them to be careful.

-Prabhu and Kathir eventually meet up after a long time, where Prabhu confesses that he knows about Kathir's urge to kill and pleads him to leave Manu and tells him that he will not report anything to the authorities.
+Prabhu and Kathir eventually meet up after a long time, where Prabhu confesses that he knows about Kathir's urge to kill, pleads with him to leave Manu, and tells him that he will not report anything to the authorities.
 Kathir vehemently refuses, and a desperate Prabhu fights him.
 Possessed by Sonu, Sathya exhibits her archery skills and hurts Kathir to stop him from killing Prabhu.
 Manu threatens Kathir that he will jump down the cliff if Kathir does not stop.
 Prabhu tackles Kathir off the cliff with him, to their death.
 Sonu leaves Sathya as a result.
-Prabhu comes back climbing the cliff top.
+Prabhu comes back, climbing the cliff top.
 He claims that everything has been sorted out and that Kathir is dead.
 However, Manu asks Prabhu to feel Kathir's existence, using twin telepathy, to confirm whether he is dead or not, by closing his eyes.

-It is not revealed whether Kathir is dead, alive or has possessed Prabhu.
+It is not revealed whether Kathir is dead, alive, or has possessed Prabhu.
 When Prabhu suddenly opens his eyes, the screen cuts to black.